5 Principles of Design for Electronic Manufacturing Which Lead to 10 Levels of Savings

 Design for Manufacturing operates on five key principles that are critically considered during the design phase of any project.
 These principles are process, design, materials, environment, and compliance.
 A design for manufacturing cross-functional team will look at a design and eliminate all the possible flaws and inefficiencies as well as coordinate all the ways it can be optimized.

-Effectively, the team is looking to tear apart the design in order to make it better and stronger.
+Effectively, the electronic engineering team is looking to tear apart the design in order to make it better and stronger.
 They’ll look and re-look at the drawings.
 They’ll talk about the users and who has already created a similar product for those users.
 They’ll ask each other questions about ways to make the product better, more competitive, more reliable.
 They’ll focus in on the five key areas of design for manufacturing.

-You want a manufacturing process that’s going to get the job done well and for the lowest cost.
+You want an electronic manufacturing process that’s going to get the job done well and for the lowest cost.
 During design for manufacturing, the team will analyze what will meet those two criteria best for your project.
 You don’t want to use a highly-specialized process for a product that could be done cheaper another way while still giving you the same quality.

 Part quantity, materials, and potential subsequent processes are all part of considering alternative manufacturing processes for your project.